montoyamoraga/shbobo-studies/notes/shbobo.md

 *Retrieved from the Ordering section of the synthmall.com website, found at <https://synthmall.com/ordering.html>  accesed on Monday March March 23 2020.*

+## Technical specifications

+### Power supplies specification at synthmall.com

+Shbobo instruments are powered off of the USB connection.
+You will need USB type-A to type-B cable (not included).
+The instruments have built-in, NiMH batteries, that can run it for many hours on a full charge.
+They automatically trickle charge when connected to USB.
+When storing, make sure the power switch is off to save batteries.

+*Retrieved from the Ordering section of the synthmall.com website, found at <https://synthmall.com/ordering.html>  accesed on Monday March March 23 2020.*

 ## Images

 ![alt text](https://github.com/montoyamoraga/shbobo-studies/raw/master/images/kornBLASSER.jpg "kornBlasser.jpg")